demo42/helloworld/README.md

 ## Configure your local environment

-- Edit [./env.sh](./env.sh) to represent your environment
+- Edit [./env.sh](./env.sh) to represent your specific environment and resource names
-- Change directories and apply the environment variables
+- CD into helloworld and apply the environment variables with [source](https://bash.cyberciti.biz/guide/Source_command)

   ```sh
   cd ./helloworld